tinof/gpt-subtrans/readme.md

 - `--systemmessages`:
   If using a conversation endpoint, translation instructions will be sent as the "system" user if this flag is specified.

+- `--timeout`:
+  Request timeout in seconds for custom server calls.
+Default is 300s.
+Can also be set with `CUSTOM_TIMEOUT` in environment.

 - `-k`, `--apikey`:
   Local servers shouldn't need an api key, but the option is provided in case it is needed for your setup.